New York Central and Hudson River Railroad No. 999: Development

 In 1892, New York Central's General Passenger Agent, George Henry Daniels, proposed a new, fast locomotive be designed to publicize the Empire State Express at the upcoming World's Columbian Exposition in Chicago in 1893.
 New York Central's Chief Superintendent of Motive Power & Rolling Stock, William Buchanan, had designed a class of 4-4-0 locomotives known as the Class "I", which were already capable of reaching high speeds, so it was simply a matter of making some modifications to an existing design.
 In 1893, locomotive #999 was rolled out of the New York Central's West Albany Shops.

-The 999 was mounted on 86.5” inch drivers, larger than the 70” inch drivers its classmates utilized, while also having its brakes mounted on the pilot truck, which was a new approach.
+The 999 was mounted on 86.5 in drivers, larger than the 70 in drivers its classmates utilized, while also having its brakes mounted on the pilot truck, which was a new approach.
 The bands, pipes, and trim were highly polished; the boiler, smokestack, domes, cab, and tender were given a satin finish of black, and "Empire State Express" was applied to the sides of the tender in high gold leaf lettering.